hjfender/GephiSpectralLayout/README.md

 The main method is in the RunGraphLayout class.
 To perform a layout on a different graph, place the source file in the examples folder and change the pathname in the main method.

 To view the resulting layout file open "spectral_layout_output.gexf" with Gephi.
 The the layout should import into the software.

+# More Info
+See companion paper included in project.